 Now, the low-profile mechanical keyboard market isn’t as flourishing as the regular mechanical keyboard market.
 There aren’t many models out there.
 But, there are enough models to cherry-pick the best ones.
 We found the best budget low-profile mechanical keyboards as well as the best wireless keyboards.
 We also have keyboards with the best design and the best tenkeyless and 60 percent keyboards.
-Before we dive into our list, let’s explain what exactly low-profile mechanical keyboards are and why would you want one.

 Best Low-Profile Mechanical Keyboards – Our Picks

 |Best Budget Low-Profile Keyboard||Havit HV-KB395L RGB|

 |Best Full-Size Low-Profile Mechanical Keyboard||Roccat Vulcan 100 AIMO|

 |Best High-End Low Profile Mechanical Keyboard||Logitech G915|

 When you see the price of the EagleTec KG061-BR and KG050-BR you’d think something’s wrong.
 But yeah, they’re that cheap.
 The two models include a full-size (104 keys) version and a tenkeyless version.

 The design is solid.
 Soft edges and slimmer but still relatively thick keycaps along with the silver line around the keyboard edge look nice.
 The blue backlight can be too annoying when using the keyboard in complete darkness.
 But, at least you can turn down the intensity of the backlight or turn it off completely.
 The aluminum-made base plate should offer excellent feeling under fingers and provide stability while typing.